A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Final remarks

-\textbf{Related work.} In the context of logic programming with classical first-order Horn clauses, the use of co-inductive structures is seen in \cite{DBLP:conf/csl/KomendantskayaP11}, in order to provide a uniform algebraic semantics for both finite and infinite SLD-resolutions.
 In \cite{pym2004reductive} we find a comprehensive approach to proof search, where the generalization of proofs to searches (or ``reductions'') is accounted for semantically.
 Parigot's $\lambda\mu$-calculus is used to represent proofs in classical and intuitionistic sequent calculus, but no indication is given on how such terms could represent searches.

-In Sect.~1.3.8 of \cite{lambdacalculuswithtypes} we find a list of types, for each of which the set of inhabitants is described through an ``inhabitation machine''.
-This list covers among others all our examples in Ex.~\ref{ex:types} with the exception of $\Inftyt$ and $\DNPeircet$.
-We invite the reader to compare those descriptions in graphical presentation in the cited book with our succinct presentations of the solution spaces worked out in Sect.~\ref{sec:coinductive} and Sect.~\ref{sec:cocontraction} (see Exs.~\ref{ex:boole}, \ref{ex:Church}, \ref{ex:Peirce}, and \ref{ex:Three-cont1}).
-While our expressions do not display the types of the subexpressions, they are explicit about when a variable gets available for binding (in their example (vii), their variable $x$, that corresponds to our $y$ in Ex.~\ref{ex:Three-cont1}, looks as if it was available from the outset), and our expressions are even more explicit about the generation process for new names (the book speaks about ``new incarnations'') using standard lambda abstractions and the co-contraction operator.
+In Section~1.3.8 of \cite{lambdacalculuswithtypes} we find a list of types, for each of which the set of inhabitants is described through an ``inhabitation machine''.
+This list covers among others all our examples in Example~\ref{ex:types} with the exception of $\Inftyt$ and $\DNPeircet$.
+We invite the reader to compare those descriptions in graphical presentation in the cited book with our succinct presentations of the solution spaces worked out in Section~\ref{sec:coinductive} and Section~\ref{sec:decontraction} (see Examples~\ref{ex:boole}, \ref{ex:Church}, \ref{ex:Peirce}, and \ref{ex:Three-cont1}).
+While our expressions do not display the types of the subexpressions, they are explicit about when a variable gets available for binding (in their example (vii), their variable $x$, that corresponds to our $y$ in Example~\ref{ex:Three-cont1}, looks as if it was available from the outset), and our expressions are even more explicit about the generation process for new names (the book speaks about ``new incarnations'') using standard lambda abstractions and the decontraction operator.
+While our presentations of solution spaces in Section~\ref{sec:coinductive} and Section~\ref{sec:decontraction} are still on the informal level of infinitary terms with meta-level fixed points, and for that reason may seem far from a ``machine'' for the generation of inhabitants, the finitary expressions we obtained in Example~\ref{ex:dn-Peirce-cont2} and Example~\ref{ex:finitary} with the machinery of Section~\ref{sec:finitary-calculus} compare in the same way with the inhabitation machines of \cite{lambdacalculuswithtypes} and are proper syntactic elements and can thus qualify as ``machine'' descriptions of the process of obtaining the inhabitants (and even the infinite solutions---notice that infinite solutions are not addressed at all in the description of inhabitation machines in \cite{lambdacalculuswithtypes}).